-The 5.75 percent budget presentation broke down as follows:
+The 5.58 percent increase is broken down as follows:

 Key Budget Drivers

 Percentage of Total Increase

 Uncontrollable Costs - Contracted Services & Provincial Legislation

 55 percent of the increase is outside of the City’s control and attributed primarily to Metro Vancouver and Provincial Employer Health Tax increases.

 Highlights from the 2019 Financial Plan Workshop

 - Taxes are favourable compared to other municipalities in the region – Lowest single family.